0xspringtime/linux-scripts/README.md

 vpn - an openvpn script being worked on

 subs - uses alass to retime all subtitles in a given folder based on source video of the same name

+zipdel - unzips all zip files in a folder then deletes zip files